How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that every new element is given a unique ID displayed as a shortcode.
-As you will see very soon, this lets you add graphs and charts to your pages very easily …
+Note that new elements are given a unique ID displayed as a shortcode.
+As you will see very soon, this lets you insert charts and graphs into your posts and pages easily and quickly …

-After an element has been added to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …
+After a new element has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or trash it …

-After creating a chart or graph and adding it to Visualizer, adding it to a page is really simple.
+After creating a new graph or chart and adding it to the Visualizer Library, adding it to a post is very simple.

 First, create a new post or page (or open an existing one) …